alexanderovie/datos/docs/classes/AppDataGoogleAppSearchesTasksReadyResultInfo.md

 > `optional` **endpoint\_html**: `string`

-Defined in: main.ts:211398
+Defined in: main.ts:211928

-URL for collecting the results of the Google App Searches HTML task if HTML tasks are not supported in the specified endpoint, the value will be null
+URL for collecting the results of the Google app_searches HTML task if HTML tasks are not supported in the specified endpoint, the value will be null

 #### Implementation of